Wooden Boat Quality and Performance come Alive in Geelong

 The evolution of leadership

-From the 1970s WBS installed Yanmar engines in the majority of their Couta boats because “The GM/YM series were a quantum leap in technology beyond others available at the time,” WBS’ Wayne Parr said.
+From the 1970s WBS installed Yanmar engines in the majority of their Couta boats because “The GM/YM series was a quantum leap in technology beyond others available at the time,” WBS’ Wayne Parr said.
 “They had new technology, were of modern design, compact and light in weight – ideal for Couta boats.”
 Hundreds of these trusty engines still ply Port Phillip.

 Then followed the JH series, also light and compact and widely used in the WBS ‘Nepean’ launches.
 The 4JH80 was the first Common-Rail Yanmar diesel in Australia, acclaimed for its lower noise levels and reduced vibration.